 - 1. Professionalization activities on the instructions of the employer which are dictated by the operational process and which the employee can in principle not refuse will be fully reimbursed by the employer in terms of time and money. - 2.
-These activities will be financed separately and will not be charged to the professionalization budget referred to in article O-1, paragraph 1, and the hours of articles O-3 and O-4.
+These activities will not be charged to the hours of articles O-3 and O-4.